cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/snapshots.md

 Displays a list of snapshots of the Manager - both snapshots that were created on this manager, and snapshots uploaded to it.

 {{% note %}}
-* This widget is only available to users with the role ‘admin’.
+* This widget is only available to users with the ‘admin’ role.
 * Snapshots are always created with “private” visibility, which cannot be set to a different visibility level.
 {{% /note %}}